wuruochen9/Polar-code-denoising-and-hamming-code-decoding/README.md

-# bert-based polar code noise reduction and hamming code decoding.
+# bert-based polar code noise denoising and hamming code decoding.

 bert is widely used in NLP problems.
 But we can consider hamming code decoding as a process of translation.
 Considering this, I try to use transformer solving code     decoding problem, which including polar code channel decoding and hamming code decoding.
 ### Here's the whole process of my code.